claarafy/lala-react-client/README.md

 ###Unsolved Problems / Additional Features
 --
-- Search by location and time, with conditional parking data according to the data provided
+- Search by location and time, with conditional parking data according to the data provided.
-- Utitlize user's profile and add login profits
+- Utilize user's profile and add login profits.
+- Use Mongoose geospatial indexing to cover a specific radius vicinity.
+- Use LA street cleaning json data to populate data on the application.